RequestNetwork/requestNetwork/packages/docs/docs/guides/3-API/4-api-encryption.md

 By default, anything you store on Request can be read by anyone.
 That might be what you are looking for, or not!

 To give you control over this, the Request Protocol supports end-to-end encryption.
-It means that no one outside of a Request stakeholders (usually, its Payer and Payee) can read its information.
+It means that no one outside of a request stakeholders (usually, its Payer and Payee) can read its information.

 Request Portal API, however, **does not** offer end-to-end encryption, but **does** allow you to remove public access.
 What it means is that your request would be stored encrypted on the Network (Ethereum + IPFS) but we, at Request, could have access to your data.